alphacentaury-github/ReactionGUI/README.md

 1. type 'python main.py' in the (anaconda) terminal.
 2. modify 'main.bat' file for the correct path and run batch file in Windows.

+Input examples are available in example folder.
+(Use 'Open' in the menu.)

 ## Limitation
 ReactionGUI can compute (with a interface to Fresco )